Benson-Gikonyo/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

     If w or h is equal to 0 or not a positive integer, create an empty object

 Task3: like task 2, but Create an instance method called print() that prints the rectangle using the character X

+Task 4: Like Task 3 with the following additions:
+    Create an instance method called rotate() that exchanges the width and the height of the rectangle Create an instance method called double() that multiples the width and the height of the rectangle by 2